MichaelClerx/cellml-validation/cellml_1_1/cellml_1_1_changes.md

     5.4.1.3.1 A base_units attribute must be yes or no 5.4.1.3.2 A base units attribute defaults to no

     5.4.1.4 An import units may not have a base_units attribute

     5.4.2.1 The units_ref attribute must equal the name of a model units in the imported model 5.4.2.2 A model units or component units may not have a units_ref attribute

-The unit element numbering has changed

-    5.4.3 used to be 5.4.2